xiaoyanhao/resume/README.md

 # Static Resume Generator
-A simple but efficient resume generator based on Jade, Sass, YAML and Gulp.
+A simple, responsive and efficient resume generator based on Jade, Sass, YAML and Gulp.

 ## Usage
 1. Run `npm install` to download and install dependencies.